WalletWasabi/WabiSabi/README.md

 For more information on how the credential scheme can be applied, we also describe a [generic protocol](./protocol.md).

-Details of the specific transaction structure can be found under [amount organization](./amounts.md).
+An amount organization strategy tailor made for Wasabi Wallet 2.0 can be found under [amount organization](./amounts.md).